 EMPLOYEE OF THE QUARTER

-LEXINGTON COUNTY, SC - Lexington County Sheriff James R. Metts on Thursday, November 21 recognized Lexington County Sheriff’s Department Deputy Samuel Stewart Smith as the agency’s Employee of the Quarter for the third quarter of 2013 during an employee awards ceremony.
-The Lexington County Sheriff’s Advisory Council selected Smith for the honor.
+LEXINGTON COUNTY, SC - Lexington County Sheriff James R. Metts recognized Deputy Ryan Moseley as the Lexington County Sheriff’s Department Employee of the Quarter for the second quarter of 2013.
+The Lexington County Sheriff’s Advisory Council selected Moseley for the honor.

-During the employee awards ceremony, Metts also recognized Siller Anderson, 56, of Lexington, as the agency’s Civilian Employee of the Quarter for the third quarter of 2013.
-Anderson began working for the Sheriff’s Department on August 12, 1985.
+During the employee awards ceremony, Metts also recognized Melissa Taylor, 25, of Leesville as the Civilian Employee of the Quarter for the second quarter of 2013.
+Taylor serves as a paralegal for the Sheriff’s Department general counsel and administrative assistant for the Professional Standards Division.
+On December 12, 2011, Metts appointed Taylor to serve as a paralegal and administrative assistant.

 If you, or someone you know, have any information regarding any crime, you are encouraged to contact Crimestoppers.
 You could earn a reward up to $1,000.